Tools4everBV/HelloID-Conn-Prov-Target-ExchangeOnline/README.md

 In some cases, Exchange Online takes more than 70 seconds to return an error.
 For example when using the `Set-MailboxRegionalConfiguration` with an invalid date format.
 For this reason, if you get the 30 seconds timeout then we recommend testing locally on the agent server.

+Added enhanced functionality to update **EmailAddresses (proxy addresses)**.
+The script now ensures that existing proxy addresses are preserved, and new ones are added with the correct primary (SMTP:) and secondary (smtp:) casing.

 ## Development resources

 ### API endpoints